AgoraIO/agora_doc_source/en-US/markdown/Voice/start_call_audio_android.md

 ### Handle the Android system logic

-In this section, we import the necessary Android classes and handle the Android permissions.
+Refer to the following steps to import the necessary Android classes and handle the Android permissions.

 1. Import Android classes